Win a free cruise for you and five friends

 You and your loved ones will enjoy a jam-packed adventure travelling from Sydney to New Caledonia and Vanuatu while unwinding in the luxury of your all-inclusive cruise experience.

-For your chance to win, head to www.themorningbulletin.com.au/competitions and enter your details.
-The competition is open now and closes on Sunday, May 12.
+For your chance to win, head to gladstoneobserver.com.au/competitions and enter your details.
+The competition is open and closes on Sunday, May12.

 Don't miss this opportunity to win a trip of a lifetime.
 Get your entries in for this amazing competition now.